FIWARE/tutorials.IoT-Agent/README.md

 their own native protocols.
 IoT Agents should also be able to deal with security aspects of the FIWARE platform (authentication and authorization of the channel) and provide other common services to the device programmer.

-All **NGSI-LD**-based context brokers such as Scorpio, Stellio and Orion-LD exclusively use the well-defined **NGSI-LD** interface; this interface is also used when receiving instruction from third-parties and again when communicating with **NGSI-LD** aware components around the context broker itself.
+All **NGSI-LD**-based context brokers such as Scorpio, Stellio and Orion exclusively use the well-defined **NGSI-LD** interface; this interface is also used when receiving instruction from third-parties and again when communicating with **NGSI-LD** aware components around the context broker itself.
 The north port of the IoT Agent is one such component which can communicate using **NGSI-LD** and the IoT Agent then translates the result so that all interactions beneath this port occur using the **native protocol** of the attached devices.

 In effect, this brings a standard interface to all IoT interactions at the context information management level.
 Each group of IoT devices are able to use their own proprietary protocols and disparate transport mechanisms under the hood